About Power Salad

 After a move to North Carolina in 2006, Chris returned to Northeast Ohio in late 2007 for a performance at Con on the Cob, a nifty little con.
 It was wonderful to be back in the area, albeit briefly.
 Another performance at Marscon 2008 followed, and again just recently at Con on the Cob yet again.

-Power Salad's latest album CINNAMONY SEA ANEMONE was released at the beginning of 2008, and contains the Dr Demento smash "Hold On, I've Got To Take This", their ELO style parody, which also appeared on the Basement Tapes 17 compilation.
-It is currently poised for one of the top spots on this year's Funny 25 countdown.
+Power Salad's album CINNAMONY SEA ANEMONE was released at the beginning of 2008, and contains the Dr Demento smash "Hold On, I've Got To Take This", their ELO style parody, which also appeared on the Basement Tapes 17 compilation.
+It went on to become the #1 song of 2008 on the year-end Funny 25.

 There will now be a test..........